-SIGMA provides interfaces and tools to access geometry data, create high quality unstructured meshes along with unified data-structures to load and manipulate parallel computational meshes for various applications to enable efficient physics solver implementations.
-Mesh generation is a complex problem since most problem geometries involve complicated curved surfaces that require physics imposed spatial resolution and optimized elements for good quality.
+SIGMA provides interfaces and tools to access geometry data, and create high-quality unstructured meshes along with unified datastructures to load and manipulate parallel computational meshes for various applications to enable efficient physics solver implementations.
+Mesh generation is a complex problem since most problem geometries involve complicated curved surfaces that require physics-imposed spatial resolution and optimized elements for good quality.
 These tools simplify the process of generation and handling of discrete meshes with scalable algorithms to leverage efficient usage from desktop to petascale architectures.

 What tools do we have ?

 The SIGMA tools originally evolved as part of the ITAPS center, which was a collaboration between several universities and DOE laboratories, and funded by the DOE SciDAC program.
-The primary objective of ITAPS was to develop technologies that enable application scientists to easily use multiple mesh and discretization strategies within a single simulation on petascale computers.
+The program’s primary objective was to develop technologies that enabled application scientists to easily use multiple mesh and discretization strategies within a single simulation, on petascale computers.
 This is accomplished through the development of common functional interfaces to geometry, mesh, and other simulation data.
 SIGMA represents ANL’s implementation of these standardized interfaces.
 Since its inception, the stack of software tools has developed into a broader ecosystem that supports the full computational workflow necessary to simulate complex coupled physics systems.

 - PyMOAB — MOAB now supports a native Pythonic interface to expose the standard interface to query, manipulate and read/write meshes.
 Support for node-level parallelism with MPI4PY will be added in the near future.
 The older PyTAPS interface is broken and no longer supported.